Meiji Shrine and Tokyo Tower

 After departing from the pier, you will begin a scenic drive into the sprawling metropolis of Tokyo, an engaging capital city of more than 12 million people.
 Few places so reverently embrace their traditional past yet still celebrate everything new and exciting.

-Another highlight is Meiji Shrine, Tokyo’s most renowned Shinto shrine.
-To enter, you will pass through a 40-foot-high torii gate made of 1,500-year-old cypress.
+Tokyo’s history will come alive as you arrive at Meiji Shrine, Tokyo’s most renowned Shinto shrine.
+It is dedicated to Emperor Meiji the Great, who reigned from 1867 to 1912 and transformed Japan from a feudal state into a world power.
+To enter the shrine, you will pass through a 40-foot-high Torii gate made of 1,500-year-old cypress.
 Unlike many other places of worship, the shrine is elegantly understated, even austere, imbuing it with a wonderful serenity.
-The surrounding 200-acre forested park adds to the peacefulness and further symbolizes the separation of the spiritual from the worldly.
+The surrounding 200-acre forested park adds to the peacefulness.

-Please note: This tour includes approximately 3 1/2 hours of moderate walking/standing.
-There will be some gravel and uneven surfaces to negotiate as well as some steps.
+Please note: This tour includes approximately 2 1/4 hours of moderate walking/standing and there will be some steps to negotiate.
 The tour is available to wheelchair guests who have a collapsible wheelchair (scooters are not permitted), are able to make their own way on and off the coach, and have an able bodied companion to assist them.
-The tour is not considered suitable for those with mobility concerns.
+Those with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
 Weather appropriate clothing; sun cap; sunglasses; and flat, comfortable walking shoes are recommended.
-The main hall of the Asakusa Temple is not wheelchair accessible and photography and video are not permitted inside the main hall.
-It is recommended guests bring along Japanese Yen for any additional purchases.
-The order of the sights viewed or visited may vary.
+The order of the sights viewed or visited may vary."